samsaara/twitter-timeline/README.md

 * Remove the fields from the JSON response that you don't think are useful before storing them.

 # Note:
-There's a 'test' branch with more advanced options.
-Read [this](https://github.com/vaddina/twitter-timeline/blob/test/README.md#note).
+There's a `test` branch with more advanced options and features.
+Read [this](https://github.com/vaddina/twitter-timeline/blob/test/README.md#note) if you want to know more.

 # Requirements:
 * Needs *MongoDB* to store the tweets and a few other components.
 Check [here](requirements.txt) for more info.